-(1) Normalised results have been adjusted to exclude the impact of any variance from theoretical win rate on VIP program play (at Crown Melbourne, Crown Perth, Crown Aspinall's and Melco Crown), pre-opening costs from Melco Crown and asset impairments.
+(1) Normalised results have been adjusted to exclude the impact of any variance from theoretical win rate on VIP program play (at Crown Melbourne, Crown Perth, Crown Aspinall's and Melco Crown), pre-opening costs from Melco Crown, legal settlement costs and asset impairments (refer footnote 3 below).
 The theoretical win rate is the expected hold percentage on VIP program play over time.
 Accordingly, the normalised result gives rise to adjustments to VIP program play revenue, gaming taxes, commissions & other expenses, income tax expense and equity accounted share of associates' results.